karizabal/ratings-project/README.md

 For the research question **do healthier diets tend to have higher ratings?**, I test whether there is a signficant difference in the ratings between diet-specific recipes or non-diet recipes.
 This hypothesis test will therefore provide basic insight into the public preferences of food diets, specifically into those of healthy diets.
 The alternative hypothesis claims that diet-specific recipes may be rated **higher** than non-diet recipes, under this perception of **increased health benefits** because of careful nutrient intake.

-**Null Hypothesis:** There is no difference between the average ratings for diet-specific and non-specific recipes.
+> **Null Hypothesis:** There is no difference between the average ratings for diet-specific and non-specific recipes.

-**Alternative Hypothesis:** Diet-specific recipes have higher average ratings compared to nonspecific recipes.
+> **Alternative Hypothesis:** Diet-specific recipes have higher average ratings compared to nonspecific recipes.

-**Test Statistic:** The difference in mean average ratings between the diet-specific and nonspecific recipes.
+> **Test Statistic:** The difference in mean average ratings between the diet-specific and nonspecific recipes.

-**Significance Level:** 0.05
+> **Significance Level:** 0.05

 The observed statistic is **0.013** (rounded to three decimals).

 I test under the null using a permutation test of 5000 simulations. **The resulting p-value is 0.00**, and so I **reject** the null under a 0.05 significance level.
 This result indicates that the average ratings of diet-specific recipes tend to be higher than nonspecific recipes.
-Ultimately, this may be attributed to the health benefits of maintaining a health-related diet, whether it be for boosted immunity, weight loss, muscle gain, etc.
+Ultimately, this may be attributed to the health benefits of maintaining a health-related diet, whether it be for boosted immunity, improved health, weight loss, muscle gain, etc.

 The plot below is the histogram containing the distribution of mean differences computed for the test, including the observed difference: